vv9k/wutag/README.md

     wutag [FLAGS] [OPTIONS] <SUBCOMMAND>

 FLAGS:
     -h, --help        Prints help information
-    -n, --no-color     If passed the output won't be colored -r, --recursive    Increase maximum recursion depth of filesystem traversal to 512.
-Default is
+    -n, --no-color    If passed the output won't be colored -V, --version     Prints version information
-                       2. What this means is by deafult all subcommands that take a pattern as input will match files only 2 levels deep starting from the base directory which is current working directory if `dir` is not specified -V, --version      Prints version information

 OPTIONS:
     -d, --dir <dir>                When this parameter is specified the program will look for files starting from provided path, otherwise defaults to current directory
+    -m, --max-depth <max-depth>    If provided increase maximum recursion depth of filesystem traversal to specified value, otherwise default depth is 2

 SUBCOMMANDS:
     clear                Clears all tags of the files that match the provided pattern